ASASSN-24fw: Candidate circumplanetary disk occultation of a main-sequence star: Physical model of the system

 \subsection{Alternative models}

-An alternative explanation for the dimming event is that it is due to a warped disk, by analogy to CQ Tau, which itself is considered a representative of a particular class of young stellar objects, UX Ori.
-The warps in the disk in CQ Tau are directly confirmed with CO kinematics \citep{wolf21}.
-Both \jj\ and CQ Tau have IR excess and dim by several magnitudes on similar timescales (although the exact periodicity of CQ Tau inferred from the optical lightcurve is somewhat ambiguous, 21 or 10 years; \citealt{shak05, grin23}).
+In addition to the circumsecondary disk scenario discussed here, \citet{fore25} present two alternative scenarios: a circumstellar disk precessing due to a $\le 0.25M_{\odot}$ companion located fully outside of the disk, and a warped or precessing circumbinary disk.
+For example, a large warped disk of CQ Tau, which may be a representative of a particular class of young stellar objects, UX Ori, is directly confirmed with CO kinematics \citep{wolf21}.
+There are suspicions that a planet must be responsible for creating and maintaining the disk substructures responsible for occultations in CQ Tau, but no specific companion has yet been detected \citep{hamm22}.
+Both \jj\ and CQ Tau have IR excess and dim by several magnitudes on similar timescales (although the periodicity of CQ Tau inferred from the optical lightcurve is ambiguous, 21 or 10 years; \citealt{shak05, grin23}).
 There are also glaring differences, in particular the lightcurve of CQ Tau is extremely irregular by comparison to the lightcurve of \jj.
-There are suspicions that a planet must be responsible for creating and maintaining the disk substructures responsible for occultations in CQ Tau, but no specific companion has yet been detected \citep{hamm22}.
-However, the kinematics of Na D absorption in \jj\ -- inconsistent with orbital motion except at a very high eccentricity -- is very challenging to explain in a warped disk scenario, so we consider this possibility unlikely.
+On the basis of the smoothness and the symmetry of the occultation, the lack of variability outside the eclipse, and the regularity of the three known eclipses (to within the limits of the historical data), we focus on the circumsecondary disk scenario.

+Regardless of the exact geometric configuration in \jj, there is tension between the presence of gas and dust, which suggest youth, and all other age diagnostics, which suggest that the star is $>2$ Gyr old.
+If the star is an old main-sequence one, then regardless of whether \jj\ is occulted by a circumsecondary disk, circumstellar disk, or circumbinary disk, the origin of the gas and dust in this system likely requires a rare event like a collision of sub-stellar companions or a disruption of a planet.